func-i/Funci_from_OS/_posts/2016-10-03-talk-summary-web-accessibility.md

 description: This is a talk summary on the topic of introducing the importance and best practices for creating web accessible projects.
 ---

-# Intro to the Importance of Web Accessibility
+# Intro to the Importance of Web Accessibility | A Talk Summary

 >The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect.